codinasion-archive/codinasion-programme/programme/sum-of-square/index.md

 ---
 title: Sum of square
-description: Write a Python program to print the sum of square of first 'n' numbers
+description: Write a program to find the sum of square of first 'n' numbers
 contributors:
   - NeelPatel31
 ---